Best Chinese Electric Car 2026: Ranked by Use Case

 Power: Up to 475 kW

-The Zeekr 7X stands out as one of the best premium mid-size electric SUVs available in Europe, earning an expert rating of 8/10 for its exceptional fast charging capability, high build quality, and advanced features.
-This Geely-owned brand delivers premium refinement at competitive pricing.
+The Zeekr 7X is one of the best premium mid-size electric SUVs available in Europe, earning an expert rating of 8/10 for fast charging, build quality, and features.
+This Geely-owned brand delivers premium refinement at competitive prices.

 Why It Made the List

-The 7X offers exceptional charging capabilities—up to 400kW fast charging enables 10-80% in just 16 minutes, placing it among the fastest-charging EVs in Europe.
-Range credentials are impressive with up to 615 km WLTP (350-450 miles real-world), among the longest-range electric SUVs available.
-Build quality matches premium European models with luxurious interior, comfortable seating, and comprehensive technology features.
-Power outputs up to 475 kW deliver exceptional acceleration while maintaining refinement.
-Expert reviews consistently praise the combination of fast charging, impressive range, premium build quality, and competitive pricing.
-The 7X successfully challenges established premium SUVs with unique charging advantages.
+Charging is outstanding—up to 400kW enables 10-80% in about 16 minutes, among the fastest in Europe.
+Range up to 615 km WLTP (350-450 miles real-world) suits long-distance use.
+Build quality matches premium European models.
+Power up to 475 kW delivers strong acceleration.
+Expert reviews consistently praise the combination of fast charging, range, build quality, and value.

 9. MG ZS EV